Product marketing comes with a host of challenges.

 How exactly do you rein in this issue and help your product marketer keep their sanity?
-We say the best solution is the use of automated marketing project management software, or a content marketing platform, if you will.
+We say the best solution is the use of an automated marketing project management software, or a content marketing platform, if you will.

-A marketing project management software like Welcome can help your team in the following ways.
+A marketing project management software like Optimizely Content Marketing Platform can help your team in the following ways.

 - Better communication: Through a centralized system of assigning instructions and receiving feedback, your team will be able to work more in sync.